salt-labs/website/README.md

 1. Modify the source files
 2. Merge into the trunk branch repo
 3. Wait for the GitHub Actions to work it's magic
-4. Profit, the website is now available via CloudFlare Workers.
+4. Profit, the website is now available via Cloudflare Workers.

 ## How to add comments